ZKanengoni/artist-finder/README.md

 # Artist Finder

 Artist Finder is a React + Vite app that uses the Deezer API to search and display artist information.
-Users can search for their favorite artists and view detailed information including top tracks, albums, and related artists.
+Users can search for their favorite artists and view detailed information including top tracks and albums.
 ## How to Get the App Running

 To get the app running on your local machine, follow these steps: